 Prior to the completion of the IPO, our Predecessor owned a 15% equity interest in and managed the day-to-day operations of the LGI/GTIS Joint Ventures.
 Concurrent with the IPO, we acquired all of the equity interests in the LGI/GTIS Joint Ventures that we did not own immediately prior to the IPO.
-In our historical financial statements, our Predecessor's interest in the LGI/GTIS Joint Ventures have been accounted for using the equity method and our Predecessor's share of the LGI/GTIS Joint Ventures' net earnings are included in income from unconsolidated joint ventures.
+In our historical financial statements, our Predecessor's interest in the LGI/GTIS Joint Ventures were accounted for using the equity method and our Predecessor's share of the LGI/GTIS Joint Ventures' net earnings are included in income from unconsolidated joint ventures.
 Effective November 13, 2013, we own all of the equity interests in the LGI/GTIS Joint Ventures and we began to account for them on a consolidated basis.
-For discussion of proforma financial information for the three months ended March 31, 2013, please see "-Supplemental Management's Discussion and Analysis-Pro Forma Financial Information."
+For discussion of pro forma financial information for the three and six months ended June 30, 2013, please see "-Supplemental Management's Discussion and Analysis-Pro Forma Financial Information."